For nonimmigrant visa applicants (updated February 26, 2021):

-Due to health concerns, the United States Embassy in Guatemala City remains unable to resume routine nonimmigrant visa services at this time.
+Due to the ongoing pandemic and for the safety of our customers and staff, the United States Embassy in Guatemala City remains unable to resume routine nonimmigrant visa services at this time.
 We will resume routine visa services as soon as possible but are unable to provide a specific date.

-The Embassy continues to process applications for the following categories of visas:
+The Embassy continues to process applications for the following visa categories:

 - Diplomatic and official visas

 - H-2 Temporary Employment visas for applicants eligible for a waiver of the interview requirement (via Cargo Expreso)

 - Medical professionals applying for J-1, H-1B, or O-1 visas to engage in employment or research in the United States